 This recurring issue has been of serious concern to residents of Kingston.
-The Jamaica Environment Trust, a non-profit environmental advocacy group, released a statement in response to the most recent fire, criticizing the National Solid Waste Management Authority, which manages the dump, for unsatisfactory security.
+The Jamaica Environment Trust, a non-profit environmental advocacy group, released a statement in response to the most recent fire criticizing the National Solid Waste Management Authority, the organization that manages the dump, for unsatisfactory security.
 Many people gain access to the dump to search for salvageable materials to sell.
 The JET statement suggested that these fires are started by people scavenging in the dump site.
 Commentators with the Jamaica Observer have suggested that the NSWMA is preventing tighter security measures due to the fact that the local economy of Riverton City is dependent on recycling scrap materials gathered from the landfill.

 I was contacted by Mark Truenfels, a sculptor from Northern California.
 He told me about a group that he works with in Riverton City which is a part of this informal recycling economy.
 Mark is an American who served as a Peace Corps volunteer in Jamaica about fifteen years ago.
-He agreed to go with me to Riverton City, to introduce me to some of the people who live and work right at the edge of the notorious landfill.
+He agreed to go with me to Riverton City to introduce me to some of the people who live and work right at the edge of the notorious landfill.